e: clerk@braughing.org.uk

 The Brown Bear

 This is Braughing’s oldest surviving pub.
 In fact it is one of the oldest buildings in the village, and a Grade II listed building.
-Having been run down over a period of years it is now in the capable hands of owner Chris Lynch and landlord Steve and chef Catherine.
+It is now under new tenancy since 1st November 2023; Harriet Dearman, supported by her plumber partner Ronnie Nolan, have taken over the reins.

 The Street, Braughing, Hertfordshire SG11 2QR